| # | Depart on | Type | Price | Traveler | Remark |

 4. Note: This itinerary is available for private group tours/customized tours (no minimum/maximum group size restrictions).
 For pricing and itinerary details, please contact our customer service.

-Important Notice: This itinerary is provided for reference purposes only.
+This itinerary is provided for reference purposes only.
 Our company reserves the right to implement minor itinerary optimizations while maintaining the overall tour structure, and may adjust attraction sequence or modify specific sites according to seasonal variations and operational timelines.
 Final itinerary will be confirmed prior to tour departure.
-Last updated: Aug 2, 2025
+Last updated: Sep 10, 2025

 ⚜️One Magnificent Waterfall